Billibambessou/JeuDeGo/README.md

 + [Time Python Librairy](https://docs.python.org/3/library/time.html)

 ## Requirement
-The `.exe` file doesn't not require anything to function The code files require the version [3.10.10](https://www.python.org/downloads/release/python-31011/) as well as the Tkinter and Time librairies installed
+The `.exe` file does not require anything to function The code files require the version [3.10.10](https://www.python.org/downloads/release/python-31011/) as well as the Tkinter and Time librairies installed

 ## Usage